Water for Your Soul

 Water for Your Soul is the seventh studio album by English singer and songwriter Joss Stone, released on 31 July 2015 through her own label, Stone'd Records.
 It marks her first studio album of original material since LP1 (2011), following the release of the covers album The Soul Sessions Vol. 2 (2012).
 Musically, it incorporates reggae and hip hop with influences from many different genres, including soul, R&B, world, gospel, Latin and some Indian and Irish influence.
-The art design was made by Irish designer Aoife Hastings, who won a competition launched by Stone through social media which gave to fans the opportunity to draw her new album cover art.
+The art design was crafted by Irish designer Aoife Hastings, who won a competition launched by Stone through social media which gave fans the opportunity to create her new album cover art.
+This exposure propelled Aoife's career forward, enabling her to work on renowned brands such as Coca-Cola, Heineken, Diageo, Mondelēz and Pepsi, among many others.

 Background

 In 2008, Stone launched a legal battle in a bid to leave her record label, EMI, and free her of her current three-album deal with the record label.
 After EMI delayed the release of Colour Me Free!, originally scheduled for April 2009, the album was ultimately released on 20 October 2009.
 Stone said that her record company also fought her about the original cover of her new album, calling it "offensive", but by late August 2010, it was reported that Stone had parted ways with EMI.
 In January 2011, she launched her own independent record label, Stone'd Records.

 Stone partnered with Surfdog Records to release her fifth studio album, LP1, on 26 July 2011, through her own label Stone'd Records.
 Stone also joined the supergroup SuperHeavy which was formed by Mick Jagger of the Rolling Stones, together with Dave Stewart, Damian Marley (the youngest son of Bob Marley) and Indian musician and producer A. R. Rahman.
 The group's self-titled debut album was released on 20 September 2011 by A&M Records.
 Additionally, Stone released her sixth studio album, The Soul Sessions Vol. 2, which saw Stone return to her original label, S-Curve Records, who released the album jointly with the singer's Stone'd Records.